chammaaomar/binaryWatch/README.md

 python3 -m http.server
 ```

-A message will be printed `Serving HTTP on 0.0.0.0 port xxxx`.
+A message will be printed `Serving HTTP on 0.0.0.0 port 8000`.
+You can specify a port by providing an integer argument after `http.server`, if the 8000 port is already in use.
 Enjoy!